 Given the twelve thoracic vertebrae are largely similar, most are considered typical thoracic vertebrae with the exceptions T1 and T9 to T12.
-For a basic anatomic description of the structure a generic vertebra, see vertebrae.
+For a basic anatomic description of the structure of typical vertebrae, see vertebrae.

 Relative to cervical and lumbar vertebrae, thoracic vertebrae have: